peter-evans/slash-command-dispatch/docs/examples.md

 ## Use case: Execute command using a specific repository branch

-This is pattern for a slash command where a named argument specifies the branch to checkout.
+This is a pattern for a slash command where a named argument specifies the branch to checkout.
 If the named argument is missing it defaults to `master`.
 For example, the following command will cause the command workflow to checkout the `develop` branch of the repository where the command was dispatched from.
 After the branch has been checked out in the command workflow, scripts, tools or actions may be executed against it.

 ```
 /do-something branch=develop